-With a wide variety of activities and adventures, Thailand has something for every traveler type.
-Visit golden plated temples, relax on beautiful beaches, or shop till you drop at the biggest malls in Asia.
+With a wide variety of activities and adventures, Thailand has something for every traveler.
+Visit golden-plated temples, relax on beautiful beaches, or shop till you drop at the biggest malls in Asia.

-I’ve broken down a list of Thai airports, including recommended traveler types, so you can effectively reach your dream destination without the hassle of multiple layovers.
+I’ve broken down a list of international airports in Thailand, including recommended traveler types, so you can effectively reach your dream destination without the hassle of multiple layovers.

 Central World Mall